-Enabling this option adds small overhead to context switching and system tick processing (tn_tick_int\(\phi\) processing()).
-When stack overflow happens, the kernel calls user-provided callback (see tn_callback\(\phi\) stack_overflow_set()); if this callback is undefined, the kernel calls TN_FATAL_ERROR().
+Enabling this option adds small overhead to context switching and system tick processing ($tn_tick_int\leftrightarrow processing()$), it also reduces the payload of task stacks by just one word (TN_UWord) for each stack.

+When stack overflow happens, the kernel calls user-provided callback (see tn_callback_stack_coverflow_set()); if this callback is undefined, the kernel calls TN_FATAL_ERROR().

-This option is on by default for all architectures except PIC24/dsPIC, since this architecture has hardware stack pointer limit.
+This option is on by default for all architectures except PIC24/dsPIC, since this architecture has hardware stack pointer limit, unlike the others.